ULL-ESIT-PL/babel-learning/doc/parser/tokenizer.md

 ```

 Each token type (`tt.parenR`, `tt.name`, etc.) has an associated `updateContext` method that updates the parser’s state `this.state`
-based on the context in which the token appears:
+based on the context in which the token appears.
+For instance, when encountering a `{` token, the parser needs to decide whether it starts a block (e.g., in a function body) or an object literal.
+The `updateContext` method for `{` uses the previous token to make this decision and pushes the appropriate context onto the stack.

 ```js
 tt.parenR.updateContext = tt.braceR.updateContext = function () {